mmccool/w3c-permissions-2018/README.md

     * Not many implementations are present, and lacks a standardized format for describing policies.

 From my understanding, there is no standardized/widely-used JSON-based format that describes access control policies and support efficient discretionary access control.
 There are many services that have discretionary access control and perform well, so I think this combination is not impossible to achieve.

+TO DO: what about CoAP ACLs?

+## References
+* TO DO, i.e. additional links to WoT documents and presentations